brodybits/react-primitives-package-template/README.md

 a clean, easily upgradable React Primitives app or library package starter for React Native and react-native-web, with support for testing and deployment through multiple web, Expo, and React Native configurations

+This template includes scripts to generate react-native-web, Expo, and React Native demo apps.
+There is no need to commit the generated demo apps.
+It is possible to generate demo apps for updated and specific versions of Expo and React Native at any point of time.

 Note that additional view components such as [`github:brodybits/react-primitives-input`](https://github.com/brodybits/react-primitives-input) and [`github:brodybits/react-primitives-scrollview`](https://github.com/brodybits/react-primitives-scrollview) can be easily created and used with existing React Primitives components.

 ## How